openjdk/jmc/docs/devguide/README.md

    -Dp2.trustedAuthorities=https://download.eclipse.org,https://archive.eclipse.org,http://localhost
    ```

+Alternatively, instead of editing the eclipse.ini file you can update the `http` Protocol Rule found in _Preferences > Install/Update > Trust > Authorities > Protocol Rules_ from `Default` to `Allow`.

+**As of Eclipse 2023-06 and above** Eclipse made all access to external update sites and their artifacts use https, even when http is specified.
+The local p2 repository served by Jetty is currently configured as http, so this step is necessary in order to resolve the Platform Target as described later in the _Setting up the PDE target runtime environment_ section.

 Next start Eclipse and create a new workspace for your JMC work.
 Creating a new workspace is as easy as picking a new name when starting up your Eclipse in the dialog asking for a directory for the workspace:

 ![Workspace Selection](images/workspace.png)